MohamedAly8/4WW3/README.md

 //marker.bindPopup("<b>Ozzy Burger</b><br>Great Burgers");
 ```

+-  Please consider looking at the code, especially the PHP files as proof that we put in great effort to finish almost all the tasks

+createDatabase.php , Creating the Database, contains CREATE TABLE statements used to create our database

+individual_objects.php , Dynamic Objects and attributes.
+Must be logged in to submit object.
+Make table of objects for results search

+loginCheck.php , Ensures user is logged in, checks if user exists or not

+registration.php , Validates registration and puts info in table if registration complete

+results.php , Display results based on query of a restaurant or rating,

 - Please note that in the Results page of a search for a restaurant, a table is shown with existing restaurants that match the name, if there are no matches, then no table will be displayed